ember-intl/ember-intl/docs/missing-translations.md

 ### Throwing a build error on missing, required translation

-Setting `throwMissingTranslations` to `true` will cause ember-intl to throw a build error if missing, required translations were detected.
+Setting `errorOnMissingTranslations` to `true` will cause ember-intl to throw a build error if missing, required translations were detected.
 This changes the default behavior where missing translations are only logged as build warnings.

 Given the following configuration, any missing translation in any locale will cause a build error to be thrown.